Updated 06.29.2026

 Why am I angry all the time?

 As mentioned before, we are humans, so we are bound to experience the emotion of anger at some point in our lives.
 Though, if your feelings of anger persist into an uncontrollable rage that becomes destructive, it is best to seek professional help to understand what may be causing you to be angry all the time.
 There are several common triggers of anger such as financial issues, stress, feeling unappreciated, or losing your patience.
 Triggers can also be unique to you, based on your personal history and how you are expected to express your emotions.
 Being taught how to appropriately express our emotions can significantly reduce the impact on later emotional development.
+In our clinical practice at Remedy Psychiatry, we frequently identify underlying contributors to chronic anger such as untreated anxiety, ADHD, trauma, or mood disorders that patients may not initially recognize.

-Additionally, underlying mental health conditions can be a possible cause of anger issues.
 Anger is not a disorder in itself, but it is found as a symptom of many mental health conditions such as obsessive-compulsive disorder (OCD), alcohol abuse, attention deficit hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), or intermittent explosive disorder (IED) and grief.
 Irritability can also be a symptom of depression or anxiety.
 Anger problems can also be attributed to a trauma that you’ve experienced or hormonal changes in the body.
 Certain medications can also affect the chemicals in the brain resulting in uncontrollable rage or irritability.
 If you think you are angry all the time for no reason, there is most likely one or more reasons as to what causes your anger problems.

 Symptoms of anger problems

 Symptoms of anger can vary from physical to emotional.
 Each person will have a unique experience, but there are several common symptoms of anger problems.
+Recognizing anger issue symptoms early can help prevent conflicts and improve emotional regulation.
+The signs of anger may be physical or emotional.

 Physical symptoms can affect different parts of your body such as your heart and muscles.
 Physical signs of anger can appear as: